 Last updated on .

-The small town of Tinjacá, which is located between Villa de Leyva and Ráquira, has a unique artisan craft that makes the town worthy of a detour.
+The small town of Tinjacá, located between Villa de Leyva and Ráquira, has a unique artisan craft that makes the town worthy of a detour.

 Tagua nuts at Bonilla & Vergara in Tinjacá, Boyacá, Colombia